vishalkonduru/deepfake-audio-detection/README.md

- Deepfake Audio Detection for Phishing Calls
+# Deepfake Audio Detection for Phishing Calls

 This project detects AI‑generated (deepfake) speech in audio clips to help flag phishing calls and voice‑cloning fraud attempts.
-It uses MFCC audio features and a classical machine learning model (SVM), exposed through a simple REST API and optionally containerized with Docker.
+It uses MFCC audio features and a classical machine learning model (SVM), exposed through a simple REST API and optionally containerized with Docker.[web:74][web:76][web:87]

 ---

- Problem Overview
+## Problem Overview

 Attackers increasingly use AI‑generated voices to impersonate trusted people (managers, family members, bank staff) over phone calls, tricking victims into sharing sensitive information or transferring money.[web:40][web:43]
 The goal of this project is to analyze voice audio and estimate whether it is **REAL** (human) or **FAKE** (synthetic / deepfake), so that suspicious calls can be flagged in real time or in near‑real‑time.[web:39][web:44]

 ---

- Approach
+## Approach

- Dataset
+### Dataset

 For this prototype, we use the Kaggle dataset:

-- Real vs Fake Human Voice – Deepfake Audio Dataset
+- **Real vs Fake Human Voice – Deepfake Audio Dataset**[web:63]
   - Contains recordings from different speakers (male/female, UK/USA).
   - Each speaker folder has:
     - `original.*` → real human voice.